AlessandroMinervini/COVID-19-forecasting/README.md

 # COVID-19-forecasting
-A linear regression model to forecasting the new COVID-19 cases of next days.
+A linear regression model to forecasting the Italian new COVID-19 cases of next days.

 ## Description
 We predict the new COVID-19 italian cases for: